Clavvv/Congress-Data-Project/README.md

 8. Set the "Start in" field to the directory where the `daily_update.py` script is located.
 9. Review the settings and click "Finish" to create the task.

-Now, the ETL pipeline will run automatically based on your scheduled task configuration.

 ## Error Handling